samiksha-khare/crypto-real-time-analysis-using-kafka/README.md

 ## 🛠️ Architecture
 The project follows a **Producer-Consumer** pattern:
 - **Producer**: Continuously fetches cryptocurrency data from the API and publishes it to a Kafka topic.
-- **Consumer**: Consumes data from the Kafka topic, processes it using Apache Spark, and stores the processed data in MongoDB for further visualization.
+- **Consumer**: Consumes data from the Kafka topic, and stores the processed data in MongoDB for further visualization.

 ![Architecture](Architecture.png)